OsnaCS/plantex/README.md

 ### Compile the game

 For all other platforms you have to compile the game yourself.
-Clone this repository (or download it as ZIP file) and execute:
+First make sure you have a Rust compiler and `cargo` installed.
+Then clone this repository (or download it as ZIP file) and execute:

 ```bash
 $ cargo build --release
 ```

 After the compilation has finished, you can run the game by either executing the binary in `./target/release/` or just `cargo run --release --bin plantex`.

 ## Images